The Rise of eSports: Your Guide to Competitive Gaming

 • The beauty of eSports lies in the fact that your height or your strength are inconsequential, for the most part, in your being able to compete.
 Factors such as gender, culture and location have a relatively insubstantial bearing in players’ participation, thus contributing to a wider and global fan base.

 The 2019 Fortnite World Cup Finals had a prize pool of $30.4 million.
+The inaugural Esports World Cup that took place in Riyadh this year boasted a total prize pool of over $60 million.
 This prize money is split between the players on the winning team, in addition to their league salaries, which goes to show that pros can make BIG money competing in eSports tournaments.
 Players and teams also earn money from sponsorships, brand endorsements, merchandising and ticket sales.

-Furthermore, playing video games is shown to improve cognitive development such as better eye-to-hand coordination and superior memory.
+While video games have always traditionally been viewed as “the villain”, they offer many of the same benefits that engaging in traditional sports would.
+Playing video games is shown to improve cognitive development such as better eye-to-hand coordination and superior memory.
 Video games also enhance multitasking, decision making and problem solving abilities, skills which are very important in everyday life as well.
-Pro gaming in teams teaches you the importance of communication and teamwork.
+Pro gaming in teams teaches you the importance of leadership, communication and teamwork, and strengthens social skills.
+Gamers get to play alongside each other and build connections and friends, building a sense of kinship and belonging.

 Gaming has its obvious advantages, and while you must keep in mind that it takes a great level of practice and dedication and years of preparation to rise through the ranks and be at the top of the sport, gaming can be far more than just a hobby.

-The eSports industry is estimated to generate nearly $2 billion in revenue in 2022.
+The eSports industry is estimated to reach a projected market volume of US$5.9 billion by 2029.
 This shows how lucrative a market it is, for players, brands, producers and everyone else involved.
-As gaming is integrating itself into popular culture, it will continue to grow and revolutionize the gaming and sports industry .
+As gaming is integrating itself into popular culture, it will continue to grow and revolutionize the gaming and sports industry.

 🎾